 - Bocconcini Mozzarella, Feta, Blue Cheese or your favorite cheese for topping

-- a little Coconut Flour to thicken soup if needed
+- a little cornstarch to thicken soup if needed

 - Tabasco, Crystal or your favorite hot sauce

 - Red Pepper flakes

 - Pre heat oven to 400 degrees with the rack in the middle.
 Prepare a cookie sheet or large baking pan with Silpat or parchment paper.
 Toss tomatoes with some oil, garlic salt and cracked pepper.
 Add enough oil until tomatoes are glistening.
 Roast in the oven about 45 minutes.